NotAShelf/nyx/docs/notes/2023-03-14-impermanence.md

 nixos-generate-config --root /mnt
 ```

-The genereated configuration will be available at `/mnt/etc/nixos`.
+The generated configuration will be available at `/mnt/etc/nixos`.

 Before we move on, we need to add the `neededForBoot = true;` to some mounted
 subvolumes in `hardware-configuration.nix`.
 It will look something like this: